 5 Swimming Exercises for a BETTER Butterfly stroke

-Did you know that Butterfly is actually the fastest (in terms of speed) of the 4 strokes — but due to the high energy demands of the stroke, it falls behind Freestyle in the grand scheme of things.
-That said, in today’s article we’ll be taking a look a 5 Butterfly Stroke Swimming Exercises that you can do to become a FASTER Butterfly swimmer and close the gap between your Butterfly and Freestyle swimming speeds.
+Did you know that Butterfly is the fastest (in terms of speed) of the 4 strokes?
+However, due to the high energy demands of the stroke, it falls behind Freestyle in the grand scheme of things.

-So with that said, let’s take a look at 5 simple and advantageous Butterfly stroke swimming exercises that you can do practically anywhere.
+So, with that said, let’s take a look at 5 simple and advantageous Butterfly stroke swimming exercises that you can do practically anywhere.

-The 5 Butterfly Stroke Swimming Exercises:
+5 Butterfly Stroke Swimming Exercises

-1.)
-Pull-Ups
+1. Pull-Ups

 A strong pull helps to press your body out of the water during the Butterfly stroke and also plays an important role in building propulsion and explosiveness in the stroke.

-The pull-up also has many variations and you’ll never run out of options in terms of progression as you become stronger.
+The pull-up also has many variations, and you’ll never run out of options in terms of progression as you become stronger.
 Some advanced pull-up variations include weighted pull-ups and strict pull-ups.

-2.)
-Squat Jumps
+2. Squat Jumps

 As you probably already know, the legs play a critical role in swimming fast and efficiently.
-Despite from obviously being a big driver of propulsion in the kick, they are also required for powerful starts, push-offs, and underwaters.
+Despite being a big driver of propulsion in the kick, they are also required for powerful starts, push-offs, and underwaters.

-What’s more, in Butterfly particularly, the kick sets the rhythm for your entire stroke and is absolutely key for swimming efficiently.
+What’s more, in Butterfly particularly, the kick sets the rhythm for your entire stroke and is key for swimming efficiently.
 If your Butterfly kick isn’t good, your entire stroke will fall apart, especially on longer distances.

 Virtual Dryland Training & Programming Available

-3.)
-Push-Ups
+3. Push-Ups

-The chest plays a big role in the down sweep motion of the Butterfly pull, the triceps an important part in the arms exiting out of the water fast and explosively and the shoulders an all-around important role in stroke rotation.
+The chest plays a big role in the down sweep motion of the Butterfly pull, the triceps an important part in the arms exiting out of the water fast and explosively, and the shoulders an all-around important role in stroke rotation.
 (P.S.
-Keep your shoulder’s in mint condition with these 8 shoulder exercises)
+Keep your shoulders in mint condition with these 8 shoulder exercises)

-4.)
-Plank
+4. Plank

-5.)
-Resistance Band Butterfly Swimming:
+5. Resistance Band Butterfly Swimming:

 What better way to improve your Butterfly pull than to practice the exact motion with higher resistance?
 That is exactly what resistance band butterfly swimming allows you to do.